-As shown in the maps provided in Figures 3.2 and 3.3, archaeologists in Team Z concentrated in the area of anomaly A53, and placed excavation Units 8, 10, and 12, uncovering Feature 28.
-Archaeologists in Team Y began excavations to ground truth the area of the most productive soil core probes in the location of anomaly A50.
-They excavated Units 9, 11, and 13-16, and uncovered Features 29, 31, 38, and 39 within these units.
+As shown in the maps provided in Figures 4.2 and 4.3, archaeologists in Team Z concentrated in the area of anomaly A53, and placed excavation Units 8, 10, and 12, uncovering Feature 28.
+Below, the levels of each Excavation Unit are described, followed by a summary of Feature 28 as a whole.
+Each of the levels below the plow zone (e.g., Level B1) include both the feature fill and the surrounding subsoil for the corresponding elevation.